Tuna0307/data-eng-team16.github.io/typst_poster/typst_poster.typ

 + #emph[Accessibility Concerns] \
   The blue/grey palette may challenge viewers with color‑vision deficiencies; no alternative encoding is provided.

-+ #emph[Unexplained Highlight Choice] \
++ #emph[Bland Colors] \
-  Only two categories are colored blue—there is no in‑chart legend explaining why.
+  Only two color palettes being grey and blue which makes the graph look extremely bland.

 #horizontalrule